 Together, our team are committed to helping clients achieve holistic wellness.
-As well as all completing their Bachelors and Masters degrees to attain their registration, all of the Osteopaths at Sutherland Osteopathy are members of Osteopathy Australia, our national professional body.
+As well as all completing their Bachelors and Masters degrees to attain their registration with Ahpra, all of the Osteopaths at Sutherland Osteopathy are members of Osteopathy Australia, our national professional body.
 This requires us to consistently uphold high standards of professional conduct along with evidence-based practice and safety in all areas.

 Dr Kerrin Murnane

 It was a passion to contribute to people’s wellness, and a natural inclination to hands on manual therapy, that led Principal and owner of Sutherland Osteopathy, Kerrin Murnane to become an Osteopath.
-Ever since opening in 2008, her goal has been to ensure Sutherland Osteopathy is not only a place where people come for pain relief, resolution and management of their ailments, but also a calm and friendly environment, where members of our local community can feel welcome, see smiles and hear laughter.
+Ever since opening in 2008, her goal has been to ensure Sutherland Osteopathy is not only a place where people come for pain relief, resolution and management of their ailments, but also a calm and friendly environment, where members of our local community can feel welcome, supported, see smiles and hear laughter.
 Her areas of interest are musculoskeletal pain, arthritic pain, headaches, jaw pain, and women’s health.

 Other experience, roles and recognition: